marcus-crane/utf9k/content/blog/2022-08-08-sampling-all-the-way-down.md

 Partly so I can be lazy but also because beyond a certain point, true accuracy doesn't really matter.

-What you want is just enough detail to know that things are happening but further detail is just diminshing returns.
+What you want is just enough detail to know that things are happening but further detail is just diminishing returns.

 Let's say that you want to reflect rate limits for a particular customer.